-The highly adaptable and seaworthy Rough Water™ 8.5 will be used by the Royal Canadian Navy in all conditions they will operate the AOPS vessels, including the harsh arctic environment.
+The highly adaptable and seaworthy Rough Water™ 8.5 will be used by the Royal Canadian Navy in all conditions in which they will operate the AOPS vessels, including the harsh arctic environment.
 When deployed, the RHIBs primary roles will be as a fast rescue boat, for marshalling and towing lifeboats, and deploying and supporting the Royal Canadian Navy’s Enhanced Naval Boarding Party.

 The AOPS vessels are the first ships to be built under Irving Shipbuilding’s NSS combat vessels package.

 Irving Shipbuilding has committed over $1.3 billion in spending to more than 300 Canadian organizations as part of the NSS.
 This includes over $580 million in contracts to companies in Nova Scotia.
 According to the Conference Board of Canada this spending is estimated to support 9,500 full time equivalent person years of employment, and generate an estimated $460 million in income, $200 million in taxes and $340 million in consumer spending within the province.